Mr-McCurdy/curriculum/subjects/mathematics/statistics/content/probability.md

 P(X = k) = (1 - p)^{k - 1} p
 $$

-where $ k $ is the trial number of the first success, and $ p $ is the probability of success.
+where $k$ is the trial number of the first success, and $p$ is the probability of success.

 **Question 3:** *Can the geometric distribution be applied to continuous events?*